JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->find Description**

     Finds a command by name or alias.

      Contrary to get, this command tries to find the best match if you give it an abbreviation of a name or alias.

+---

 !!! signature "public Application->all(?string $namespace)"
     **$namespace**